Llandysul: Culture and community

 Following a community asset transfer in 2017, Llandysul Leisure Centre and the land beneath the swimming pool came into the ownership of the trustees of Calon Tysul.
 As well as the swimming pool, the building also includes a sports hall with space for four badminton courts, a multi-purpose room, fitness suite as well as wet and dry changing facilities.

 A board of voluntary trustees is responsible for the governance of the centre.
 A wide variety of recreational and educational activities take place at the centre, such as swimming, kayaking, children's birthday parties, National Exercise Referral Scheme, fitness classes, gymnastics, badminton, table tennis, climbing, football and more.
 Several groups such as Llandysul Cubs and Beavers and Llandysul Crafters meet at the centre.

+Elen, the mother of Owain Glyndwr, the last Welsh Prince of Wales, was celebrated in a large mural placed on the outer wall of Calon Tysul on September 18, 2023.
+She had been born in the area.

+Coedyfoel is a small village in the community.

 Education

 There were two schools in the town; Ysgol Dyffryn Teifi, a bilingual comprehensive school with over 500 pupils, and Ysgol Gynradd Llandysul, a bilingual primary school.
 Both were closed in 2016 due to the opening of a new super school Ysgol Bro Teifi.

 Llandysul Paddlers also works as an education centre delivering sessions to young people and adults and has a number of full-time trained teachers working for them.